mattymo30/cs-theory-project/README.md

 # cs-theory-project
-For my intriduction to Computer Science Theory course, I opted to complete a project that showcases four mathematical results that were learned.
+For my introduction to Computer Science Theory course, I opted to complete a project that showcases four mathematical results that were learned.
 This included the following:

 * Power Set Construction for Finite Automata and implementation of DFA Interpreter
 * Construction of NFA From a Regular Expression